 1. The Purchase Clerk should strengthen controls to ensure compliance with state law with having required documentation.

-Criteria Section 31-7-103, Miss.
+Repeat Finding Yes Criteria Section 31-7-103, Miss.
 Code Ann.
 (1972), requires a requisition, purchase order and receiving report for all purchases, except for those items enumerated by the Office of the State Auditor under the authority of Section 31-7-113, Miss.
 Code Ann.
 (1972), and except for purchases of not more than \$100.

+POST OFFICE BOX 956 • JACKSON, MISSISSIPPI 39205 • (601) 576-2800 • FAX (601) 576-2650 www.osa.state.ms.us

-Condition During our test work, we noted some instances in which purchasing documentation was not available with claim.
+Condition As reported in the prior year's audit, we noted some instances in which purchasing documentation was not available with the claim.
 Purchasing documentation includes: purchase requisitions, purchase orders, receiving reports, invoices, and quotes (if applicable).

-Cause The County has a weakness in control environment.
+Cause The County has a weakness in the control environment.
 Effect Failure to complete and retain these documents could result in the loss or misappropriation of public funds.
 Recommendation The Purchase Clerk should ensure that the purchasing documents are present and completed with sufficient detail and specific amounts, as required, prior to ordering the respective commodity.

-Official(s) This was prior to my employment as Purchase clerk.
-I will try to ensure that all documentation is included for each Purchase, and according to state law.
+Views of Responsible Official(s) This was prior to me taking this position.
+I will try my best to ensure all documents are presented.

-In our opinion, except for the noncompliance referred to in the preceding paragraph, Clarke County, Mississippi complied, in all material respects, with state laws governing central purchasing, inventory and bid requirements for the year ended September 30, 2017.
+In our opinion, except for the noncompliance referred to in the preceding paragraph, Clarke County, Mississippi, complied, in all material respects, with state laws governing central purchasing, inventory and bid requirements for the year ended September 30, 2018.